pts/tinyveracrypt/README.txt

 Q13.
 Can tinyveracrypt create an encrypted filesystem without using extra disk space?
 """""""""""
+Don't do this unless you know what you are doing and you are ready to lose data in case you are wrong.

 This is possible to initiate with;

   $ ./tinyveracrypt.py init --ofs=0 ...
 RAWDEVICE